PUNJAB NORTH (Lahore, Rawalpindi, Faisalabad) Dec 21-28, 2021

 There is a huge grass courtyard.

-Sacred Heart Cathedral is the seat of the Roman Catholic Archdiocese of Lahore, Built to the Roman Byzantine-style with Belgian aid and materials, the cathedral was consecrated in 1907.
+Sacred Heart Cathedral is the seat of the Roman Catholic Archdiocese of Lahore, Built in the Roman Byzantine-style with Belgian aid and materials, the cathedral was consecrated in 1907.
 Its roots lie in the historical presence of the Belgian Capuchins in Pakistan.

 On March 11, 2008, a suicide bomber drove a vehicle loaded with explosive material into the eight-story FIA office situated at Temple Road, Lahore.
 At least ten of the cathedral’s stained-glass windows were hit by the blast.
 In 2011, the Cathedral had registered more than 20,000 baptisms and nearly 5,500 marriages since its founding.